kstenerud/dogma/v1/dogma_v1.md

 header_value       = printable_ws+;
 ```

-**Note**: The character encoding only determines how to decode [codepoint](#codepoints) values from the Dogma document itself.
-It is assumed by default that any data encoded in the format being described is also using the same character encoding as the Dogma document iself, but this doesn't necessarily have to be so.

 #### Standard Headers

 The following headers are officially recognized (all others are allowed, but are not standardized):

+* `charsets`: A case-insensitive comma (plus possible whitespace) separated list of the [character sets](#character-sets) that are supported by the format being described.
+* `description`: A brief, one-line description of the grammar.
+* `dogma`: A pointer to the Dogma specification as a courtesy to anyone reading the document.
 * `identifier`: A unique identifier for the grammar being described.
 It's customary to append a version number to the identifier.
-* `description`: A brief, one-line description of the grammar.
 * `reference`: A pointer to the official specification for the data format being described.
-* `dogma`: A pointer to the Dogma specification as a courtesy to anyone reading the document.

 -------------------------------------------------------------------------------
 **Example**: A UTF-8 Dogma grammar called "mygrammar_v1".